Man with grandchild

 Explore additional options

 As with many health issues that impact a patient’s quality of life, there is a range of treatment options available.
-The easiest are behavioral changes, that can progress to medication, and potentially to more aggressive surgical options.
+Treatment options generally begin with behavioral and lifestyle changes, that can progress to medication, and potentially to surgical options.

-In addition to innovative treatments such as Rezūm™ Water Vapor Therapy and GreenLight™ Laser Therapy, there are a number of methods for relieving the symptoms of an enlarged prostate.
+In addition to innovative treatments such as Rezūm™ Water Vapor Therapy, GreenLight™ Laser Therapy, and HoLEP with MOSES™ 2.0 Technology, there are a number of methods for relieving the symptoms of an enlarged prostate.

 Prostate artery embolization (PAE)